angeldthompson/price_project/README.md

     • SQL: is utilized to extract raw data from databases.
 This involves writing queries to select, filter, and join tables to obtain the necessary dataset for analysis and visualizations.
     • Seaborn: This was used to create aesthetically pleasing and informative statistical graphics for exploratory data analysis (EDA).

+## Data Summary

+I aimed to find the most popular brands and products and look at the difference in pricing of products as well.
+I decided to remove unwanted columns at the beginning and instead of filling in null values, I decided to leave them as is to not skew the values with averages that could have thrown the data way off since there were multiple prices in different categories, etc.

+What came as no surprise was that Great Value was the most popular brand, accounting for over 50% of the products.
+Even though the Pantry department was found to be the one with the most amount of products, Alcohol was the department with the highest total value.
+Pantry did come in second though.

+I created a couple Tableau Dashboards where you can see visualizations showing average price per department, average price per brand, total spent on top products per department, top 10 brands per category, and top 10 most popular brands.
+In my Jupyter notebook, I have visualizations showing total products per department, top 10 most popular brands, top 10 brands by average price, price distribution by department, top 10 most expensive products, total value by department, and top 5 subcategories by average price.
+I did notice with the top 10 most expensive products that there is a Hi Chew candy showing as the 2nd most expensive product, so that price must be entered incorrectly.

 ### Running the Program:
 This project was created with Python3.13.2